Poey50/Remot-a-boat/README.md

 <a href="https://imgur.com/JAredQp"><img src="https://i.imgur.com/JAredQpl.jpg" title="source: imgur.com" /></a>

 The layout before measuring for the 3D enclosure.
-The flexible silicone sheathed wires make placing the components easy.<br>
+The flexible silicone sheathed wires make it easy to place the components.<br>
 <br>
 <br>